jangler/faunatone/docs/commands.md

 startup will need this to interpret pitches correctly.

 **Send GM system on** - Resets the state of compliant outputs to the GM defaults.
 (And then sends the pitch bend sensitivity RPN.)
+This also resets the virtual channel states.